-The world is a large and wondrous place filled with fascinating people — and one lifetime is too short to visit and get to know them all.
+The world is a large and amazing place filled with fascinating people — and one lifetime is too short to visit and get to know them all.
 That’s why our favorite books have a strong sense of place.
 They help us travel — at least in our imaginations — to destinations all over the globe, to meet people we might never get to know in real life.

 Not only is the trip a whole lot of fun, we fervently believe that reading good books increases empathy.
 Empathy is good for you and good for the world around us.
 We want more of that.

 We love all kinds of books!
-Literature, mysteries and thrillers, magical realism, fantasy, nonfiction, biographies, graphic novels, history, historical fiction, picture books, photography, adventure, short story collections, and poetry — so long as they take us somewhere new with a strong sense of place.
+Literature, mysteries and thrillers, magical realism, fantasy, memoirs, biographies, graphic novels, history, historical fiction, picture books, photography, adventure, short story collections, and poetry — so long as they take us somewhere new with a strong sense of place.
 We want to see the sights, hear the sounds, smell the smells, and taste the food of other places and times, alongside compelling characters and gripping stories.

 We also crave literary travel that lets us explore musty old bookshops and libraries with tall ceilings… museums dedicated to long-dead authors and book festivals that celebrate up-and-comers… cafés where you might write your own masterpiece or just settle back with a favorite read and a piece of cake.

 In each episode of our podcast, we get curious about one destination and discuss five great books that took us there on the page.
 Our podcasts are released every other Monday, and each season, we’ll take you to 12 different destinations around the world.

 Instagram is where we share travel photography and illustrations, as well book recommendations from both Melissa and David.